Table of contents

 There are a few exceptions where non-permissive use might still receive coverage, but these vary by insurer and policy.
 For example, some insurers may still cover an unauthorized driver if the owner had a habit of allowing them to use the vehicle in the past, creating an implied permission argument.
 However, such cases are rare and heavily dependent on evidence.

-• Frequent Use: If you regularly borrow the vehicle but are not listed on the policy, the insurer may deny coverage, arguing that you should have been added as a named driver.
+- Frequent Use: As mentioned above, if you regularly borrow the vehicle but are not listed on the policy, the insurer may deny coverage, arguing that you should have been added as a named driver.

 Facing these situations can be challenging, particularly if insurance coverage is denied.
 However, insurers take several important factors into account before determining whether to cover the accident.